Moddable-OpenSource/moddable/documentation/devices/moddable-four.md

 # Getting Started with Moddable Four

 Copyright 2020 Moddable Tech, Inc.<BR>
-Revised: April 23, 2020
+Revised: May 6, 2020

 This document describes how to start building Moddable applications for Moddable Four.
 It provides information on how to configure the host build environment and how to build and deploy apps.
 It also provides information about development resources, including a summary of the examples available in this repository that run on Moddable Four.

-> **Note:** Support for Moddable Four is only available for macOS.
+> **Note:** Support for Moddable Four is only available for macOS and Linux.

 ## Table of Contents